SAP-archive/teched2020-DAT262/exercises/ex2/README.md

-## Exercise 2.2 Sub Exercise 2 Description
+## Exercise 2.2 - Using a custom ABAP Operator to verify your Delta Replication of EPM Sales Orders

 After completing these steps you will have...